webleon/ASUS-X299-Hackintosh/Personal Build/README.md

     * Due to some T2 chip dependancies on MacPro7,1 and iMacPro1,1 SMBIOS

 ## Radeon Pro W5500 Issues
-Replaced RX 580 with a Radeon Pro W5500 and have encountered a couple issues.
-The major issue appears to be an issue with AGPM.
-Not sure if it's specific to the W5500 or just have an issue with my GPU so YMMV when using a W5500.
+While the Radeon Pro W5500 is supported OOB, I have been running into two major issues.
+The major issue appears to related to AGPM (Apple Graphics Power Management).
+I have heard success stories from other users with the W5500 but none on the X299 platform.
+I'm not sure if these issues are due to a misconfiguration and/or the X299 platform or just specific to my GPU.

 ### 1. Kernel Panics with Green/Black screen
-macOS will randomly kernel panic and freeze (sometimes once a day, sometimes multiple) on a green screen (HDMI) or black screen (DP).
+macOS will randomly kernel panic and freeze (sometimes once a day, sometimes multiple) with a green screen (HDMI) or black screen (DP).
 The computer will either stay on a green/black screen until manually rebooting or macOS will reboot automatically with a kp log.

 Things I've tried:
 * Various versions of macOS Big Sur